MateuszNad/mateusznad.github.io/_posts/2021-09-07-how-to-fast-catch-up-on-modules-that-you-need-in-azure-automation.markdown

 categories: powershell
 ---

-I don't know how you but if I create a new runbook for Azure Automation, I've made it on my device, and then moved a script to the Azure service.
+I don't know how you but if I create new runbook for Azure Automation, I make it on my device, and then moved a script to the Azure service.
 For me, that approach is easier and faster.
 I can check the results of working and debug problems in my runtime if ones appear.

 Of course, in my local workstation, I've got available a lot of PowerShell modules, and I don't overthink whether a used function will be available on a destinated Azure Automation.